tucan9389/ZoomableScrollView/README.md

 `superViewOfZoomableScrollView` is the view that ZoomableScrollView is added to.

+### Features
+- Simple to create zoomable scroll view
+- Double tap to zoom feature
+- Smoother.
+Fixed bug when zooming out, the control auto zooms from center, and not from the corner.
+- Various `ContentMode`

 ### About this source
 This open source is based on PhotoScroller demo avaiable on Apple's site.
-The original source is written in Objective C. This source rewrite uses Swift, and adds some new features:
+The original source is written in Objective C. This source rewrite uses Swift, and adds some new features
-- Double tap to zoom feature.
-- Smoother.
-Fixed bug when zooming out, the control auto zooms from center, and not from the corner.

 ### License
 ZoomableScrollView is released under the MIT license.
 See LICENSE for details.
 Copyright © tucan9389